rubenarakelyan/ruben.arakelyan.uk/src/archive/resolverblog/how-to-redirect-an-apex-domain-to-www-using-cloudfront-and-s3.md

 }
 ```

-Given we're using both Route 53 and CloudFront, we can make use of alias records.
-This is useful since ideally we'd use CNAMEs (to allow for changing CloudFront IP addresses without having to update our records), but they are not allowed for apex domains since they cannot co-exist with any other record type (and apex domains have SOA and NS records at a minimum).
+Given we’re using both Route 53 and CloudFront, we can make use of alias records.
+This is useful since ideally we’d use CNAMEs (to allow for changing CloudFront IP addresses without having to update our records), but they are not allowed for apex domains since they cannot co-exist with any other record type (and apex domains have SOA and NS records at a minimum).
 Alias records are provider-specific records that act like CNAMEs but present themselves as A records pointing to an IP address.

 ## The final view